marlls1989/pulsar/README.md

-# Pulsar - A Flow to Support the Design of QDI asynchronous Circuits
+# Pulsar - A Flow to Support the Design of QDI Asynchronous Circuits

 This repository contains the public release of Pulsar, a timing-constrainable asynchronous circuit synthesis framework.
 Pulsar is under development.